Friday, May 30, 2008

 "It is our honor that guests choose to celebrate their special occasions with us," said Diane Moore, President of Windstar Cruises.
 "Our relaxed attitude, picturesque destinations and pampering service help ensure that the romance of Windstar Cruises endures."
-For more information, including Windstar brochures, rates and itineraries, contact a travel agent, call the line at 1-800-258-7245, or visit Windstar Cruises' web site.
+For more information, visit Windstar Cruises' web site.

 Want more romance?
 Cruise Diva shares her picks for the Most Romantic Ships.

 Mark Harold, the captain of the 24-foot fishing boat “Not On Call,” sent out several distress calls with no response for hours.
 The boat, which departed from Mount Pleasant, South Carolina, was caught in a violent storm about 30 miles from shore.
 After battling the storm for hours, the boat began to run out of fuel and he feared that the ship would capsize once the fuel ran out and the engine shut down.
 In addition, it was getting dark.